Ek21000/LastJoinedDiscordBot/README.md

 5 - Run The Discord Bot

 ## 24/7 HOSTING
-Copy the link if the webpage and paste it into Uptime Moniter to kepe the bot running 24/7
+Copy the link of the webpage and paste it into Uptime Robot to kepe the bot running 24/7

 ## Liscence
 This Discord Bot Is Distributed and Coded By TopClips#3240 and can be used by anyone. there is only 1 rule.
-You Are Not Allowed To Change The Discord Bots Status, Anyone that does will have there bot taken down.
+You Are Not Allowed To Change The Discord Bots Status, I claim the right to taking any bots that break this rule offline.
 By Forking this you agree to this.

 ## HELP
 SUPPORT SERVER https://discord.gg/PgKGAPdJ2J

-Host It On Replit: https://replit.com/@TopClips/TopClips-LastJoined?v=1
+FORK ME ON REPLIT: https://replit.com/@TopClips/LastJoined-2?v=1